You were served divorce papers

-These papers mean your spouse or partner started a court case to:
+These forms mean your spouse or partner started a court case to:

 -